neuefische/web-exercises/sessions/recap-project-5/art-gallery-app/README.md

 - [ ] The favorite button is displayed in the details view.
 - [ ] The favorite button is displayed in the spotlight view.
 - [ ] Clicking the favorite button on a non-favorite piece saves it as a favorite.
-- [ ] Clicking the favorite button on a favorited piece removes it from favorites.
+- [ ] Clicking the favorite button on a favorite piece removes it from favorites.
 - [ ] The favorite state of an art piece is visually highlighted by changing the color of the favorite button.

 #### Tasks

 - [ ] Create a new component for the favorite button.
 - [ ] Store this additional information (favorite status) in a state.
-We will also be adding comments to each art piece, so consider how to store both types of information together.

 ### 5.2.
 Favorite Listing Page